Skip to content

-Using RUM data from the frontend along with the injected trace_id in the backend, you can quickly locate the call stack.
+By using RUM data from the frontend and the trace_id injected into the backend, you can quickly locate the call stack.

-For different APM tools, the specific keys for the Access-Control-Allow-Headers header are as follows:
+For different APM tools, the specific Key for the Access-Control-Allow-Headers request header is as follows:

 app = Flask(__name__)